If you are having difficulty finding a suitable topic for your review, try thinking about the following:

 Essentially a research question puts forward an hypothesis about a relationship, such as the relationship between an intervention and an outcome.
 For example: In P (population group) does I (intervention) result in O (outcome)? or Will I perform better than C at achieving O in population P?

-For an overview of five main steps to creating a good research question see the online library resources.
+For an overview of the main steps to creating a good research question see the online library resources.
 See also this online video on YouTube.

 The research question will guide the development of your search strategy so it's important that you take time to do some testing of your proposed question.
-Having done the preliminary scoping searches as noted above will be helpful in understanding the volume of the literature.
+Having done the preliminary scoping searches as discussed below will be helpful in understanding the volume of the literature.

 This guide will provide a sample search for a health/medical topic, as well as for an education/social science topic.
 Choose which section you would like to work through.